 Every decision in Hexarch is cryptographically bound to the one before it.
 Deleting a record breaks the chain.
 Editing a record changes its hash.
 Inserting fake records cannot recreate the correct sequence.
 Verification is read-only, deterministic, and requires no privileged access — so your auditors, your security team, and external reviewers can all validate independently.

 Policy-driven protection that drops into your existing stack.
 Zero configuration.
 Decorator-based enforcement.
 Budget controls built in.
+Verification and audit chains are foundational; enforcement builds on verified state.

 hexarch.yaml.
 No